Purdue-eCTF/2025-eCTF-design/README.md

-# eCTF Insecure Example
+# eCTF Purdue3 design

-This repository holds the insecure example design for an eCTF Satellite TV System.
+This repository holds Purdue3's design for an eCTF Satellite TV System.

+TODO: fix this file

 ## Layout